allegro/blog/_posts/2024-04-22-cost-optimization-data-pipeline-gcp.md

 Thus, I limited the time and cost of my testing jobs.
 Final tests were made on the full dataset.

 In order to save time and resources I made some speculative choices regarding what I should test during optimization.
-In addition, I've decided to not test all the possible combinations of machine families, disk types and configuration options to save time.
+In addition, I’ve decided to not test all the possible combinations of machine families, disk types and configuration options to save time.
 I will try to stick with the most promising choices and omit testing not well-promising configurations.

 ## Hypothesis testing: physical resources are under-utilized